Peyton-Spencer/jsontagger/README.md

 # Go JSON Tagger

 A simple CLI tool to transform JSON struct tags in Go files between snake_case and camelCase formats.
 This tool uses the [caseconv](https://github.com/peyton-spencer/caseconv) package for case conversion.
+It can both modify existing JSON tags and generate new tags for fields that don't have them.

 ## Usage